HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/wcmlibraries.md

     ```

-!!! note
+## Limitations & Troubleshooting

-    The attribute `-dxConnectHostname` is deprecated in CF202 and later releases.
+1. The attribute `-dxConnectHostname` is deprecated in CF202 and later releases.
 It is recommended that you start using the replacement parameter `-hostname` starting from CF202 wherever necessary.
+2. CF206 onwards, we are supporting the `zip/tar.gz` file formats to export and import WCM libraries.
+3. Ensure that the size of the `zip/tar.gz` file of WCM import is not more than 256MB.
+This limitation will be addressed in the future release.
+4. In the Kubernetes environment, import could fail because of connection timeout set in load balancer.
+Find troubleshooting tips [here](../troubleshooting_dxclient.md#troubleshooting-for-some-known-issues).